Pompeo Won't Say Whether He Owes Yovanovitch An Apology. 'I've Done What's Right'

 The exchange with Mary Louise Kelly, co-host of All Things Considered, follows the release by House Democrats last week of messages suggesting that Yovanovitch may have been under surveillance in the days before she was told to return to Washington from her posting in Kyiv last year.

-The messages were sent between Robert Hyde, a Republican congressional candidate and fervent Trump supporter, and Lev Parnas, an associate of president Trump's personal attorney Rudy Giuliani.
+The messages were sent between Robert Hyde, a Republican congressional candidate and fervent Trump supporter, and Lev Parnas, an associate of President Trump's personal attorney Rudy Giuliani.
+He was indicted in October on campaign finance charges.

-Parnas has emerged as a central figure in efforts by Giuliani to pressure the government of Ukraine to investigate political rivals of President Trump.
-That campaign is now the focus of the ongoing impeachment trial against President Trump in the Senate.
+Parnas has emerged as a central figure in efforts by Giuliani to pressure the government of Ukraine to investigate political rivals of Trump.
+That campaign is now the focus of the ongoing impeachment trial against Trump in the Senate.

 Possible surveillance of a U.S. ambassador

-The State Department itself is now investigating the possible surveillance of Yovanovitch, who during testimony before House impeachment investigators in November said she had felt threatened by President Trump.
+The State Department itself is now investigating the possible surveillance of Yovanovitch, who during testimony before House impeachment investigators in November said she had felt threatened by Trump.
 Before her recall, Yovanovitch had been accused of disloyalty by allies of the White House, and during his now-infamous July 25 call with Ukraine's President Volodymyr Zelenskiy, Trump said of Yovanovitch, "She's going to go through some things."

 In an interview last week with the conservative radio show host Hugh Hewitt, Pompeo said he "never heard" that Yovanovitch may have been under surveillance.
-In her testimony before the House, Yovanovitch said she was told by the State Department that she was being recalled due to concerns about her "security."
+In her testimony before the House, Yovanovitch said she was told by the State Department that she was being recalled because of concerns about her "security."

 Pompeo has come under criticism — including, at times, from career diplomats in his own department — for failing to more forcefully defend Yovanovitch in the face of political attacks.
-During testimony before impeachment investigators, for example, Michael McKinley, a former senior adviser to Pompeo, said he resigned from the department in part over what he interpreted as a "lack of public support for Department employees."
+During testimony before impeachment investigators, for example, Michael McKinley, a former senior adviser to Pompeo, said he resigned from the department in part over what he interpreted to be a "lack of public support for Department employees."

 "I'm not going to comment on things that Mr. McKinley may have said," Pompeo said on Friday.
 But he dismissed the suggestion that a shadow foreign policy involving Ukraine was in place.